Student Wellbeing

 A member of our team with shoulder-length dark hair and a light jacket smiles at the camera, framed by a blurred cityscape and hints of greenery.

-Aliya Faruqi Head of Upper Primary: Years 5 and 6 (CM1 and CM2)
+Sakhr Eddine Fenara Head of Upper Primary: Years 5 and 6 (CM1 and CM2)

 A person with shoulder-length dark hair and glasses smiles warmly against a blue and purple backdrop emblazoned with Our Team.
 They are dressed in a stylish blue and white patterned shirt, embodying the spirit of collaboration.